Spousal support, also called alimony, is a sum of money usually paid by one spouse to another spouse for the support and maintenance of the spouse.

 What Factors the Court Considers When Determining Spousal Support

+If the two spouses cannot come to an amicable agreement regarding asset division or spousal support, then the court will be forced to make the decision for them.
 The court considers numerous factors when determining what a fair spousal support payment would look like in the wake of a divorce.
 These include:

 - Past relations and conduct of the parties (fault)

 - Ability of the parties to work and their respective incomes